'Fighting without weapons': Wisconsin businesses raise money, pull out of Russia for Ukraine

 Meanwhile, leaders on both sides of the conflict show no signs of backing down, with Ukrainian President Volodymyr Zelenskyy requesting more weapons and for a no-fly zone to be imposed, and Russian President Vladmir Putin making threats about nuclear weapons.

-And international businesses face mounting pressure from governments to leave an increasingly isolated Russia amid sanctions to target and shrink the country's economy.
-So far, U.S. sanctions have included the banning of Russian oil and gas imports, penalties for Russian oligarchs, the freezing of bank assets, among others.
+And international businesses face mounting pressure from governments to leave an increasingly isolated Russia amid sanctions to target and shrink the country’s economy.
+So far, U.S. sanctions have included the banning of Russian oil and gas imports, penalties for the country’s oligarchs and the freezing of bank assets, among others.

 Madison’s business owners, while they say they feel helpless to influence the conflict, have tried to do so anyway.